study-cracker-the-code/exercises/README.md

 # exercises
-Exercises from Cracker the Code
+The idea is solve the exercises from Cracker the Code Book